 For thousands of St. Thomas students over her 16 years as a Dining Services employee, Dorothy “Dottie” Piper was the smiling face, the hug, the kind word that came along with getting their ID swiped to get into the Café and The View.
 Nearly two years after she retired from St. Thomas, the beloved former employee died on Wednesday at 94 years old.

-Mass of Christian Burial will take place Tuesday, May 10, at 10 a.m. at Church of St. Mark, Dayton and Howell St., St. Paul.
-Visitation is on Monday, May 9, from 5-7 p.m. at Holcomb-Henry-Boom-Purcell Funeral Home, 536 N. Snelling Ave., St. Paul, and an hour prior to the funeral at the church.
+Mass of Christian Burial took place Tuesday, May 10, at 10 a.m. at Church of St. Mark, Dayton and Howell St., St. Paul.
+Visitation was on Monday, May 9, from 5-7 p.m. at Holcomb-Henry-Boom-Purcell Funeral Home, 536 N. Snelling Ave., St. Paul, and an hour prior to the funeral at the church.
 Read her obituary online.

 “Dottie was one of a kind,” said Todd Empanger, Director of Dining Services.
 “She was a kind person and had a heart of gold.”